The Ten Commandments

 After God freed ancient Israel from slavery and led them out of Egypt by the hand of Moses, He gave them laws to live by.
 Ten very important laws can be found in Exodus 20 in the Bible.
 They are known as the Ten Commandments and God still expects us His children to follow them.
 That means all of us.

 “Thou shalt have no other gods before me.” —Exodus 20:3

 God wants what is best for you.
 If you put something else before Him in your life, it’s harder for Him to bless you.

 “Thou shalt not make unto thee any graven image.” —Exodus 20:4

 Anything you worship more than God is a “graven image.”
-Cars, clothes, sports, even our jobs are dangerous things to worship because they can go away.
-But God will never go away, and that’s why it’s best for us to only worship Him.
+Cars, clothes, sports, and even our jobs are dangerous things to worship because they can be taken away from us and offer only temporary joy and satisfaction.
+God is always there for us and is the source of lasting happiness.